LeanerCloud/AutoSpotting/README.md

 ## Compiling and Installing ##

-It is recommended to use the evaluation or stable Docker images available on the AWS marketplace, which are easy to install, support further development of the software and allow you to get some support.
+It is recommended to use the evaluation or stable Docker images available on the AWS marketplace, which is easy to install, supports further development of the software and allow you to get some support.

 But if you have some special needs that require some customizations or you don't